osoriano/deploy-steps/docker-build/README.md

 # docker-build

-This builds a docker image if a relevant file change is detected
+This builds a docker image if a relevant file change is detected.
+See CLI usage for more details